open-ephys/ephys-course/source/Materials/exday1TA.rst

    - The selected port Tools/Port

-   1F:   Should be around 3.3V.
+   1F:   Should be around 3.3V when it is on.

 2. Using an oscilloscope